When you are a freelancer or a small business manager, each customer request can seem valuable.

 Keeping a clear picture of your finances and workload makes it easier to say no.

-Knowing how to say no is not lacking in ambition: it is doing a strategic choice to focus on what brings the most value.
+Knowing how to say no is not achieving in ambition: it is doing a Strategic Choice To focus on what brings the most value.

 As a freelancer, your success depends as much on the missions you accept... as on the ones you refuse.